-&lt;sup>1 Vessel-related injuries include those involving damage to vessels, such as collisions or groundings.
+Vessel-related injuries include those involving damage to vessels, such as collisions or groundings.
 Injuries not related to vessel casualties include those from falls overboard or from accidents involving onboard equipment.

-k 1992-2001 data come from the Marine Safety Management Information System and 2002 data come from the Marine Information for Safety and Law Enforcement System.
+&quot; 1992-97 data come from the Marine Safety Management Information System.
+Between 1998 and 2001 the U.S. Coast Guard phased in a new computer system to track safety data, the Marine Information for Safety and Law Enforcement System.
+During that period data come from combining entries in the Marine Safety Management Information System with entries in the Marine Information for Safety and Law Enforcement System.
+Data for 2002 and 2003 come from the Marine Information for Safety and Law Enforcement System.
 Data for prior years come from other sources and may not be directly comparable.